jeffpamer/mixinsPost/post.md

 the view as the scope.
 What does this mean?
 It means our mixin function is now the equivalent of a `Backbone.View`'s `initialize` method.

-Second, we no longer pass in the mixins as a paramter to the `Mixin` method--instead, we look for a `mixin` property on the view object.
+Second, we no longer pass in the mixins as a parameter to the `Mixin` method.
+Instead, we look for a `mixin` property on the view object.
 With all this said and done, though, how can we actually use this?

 ```javascript